harmony-one/h/progress/rikako-hatoya.md

+2025-06-19 Thu: Testing and understanding of options, exploration of other defi platforms.
+Drafting of Q2 summary.

 2025-06-18 Wed: Continued with debugging for DeriveOrder.openPosition() internal error: signature, payload, price and funds seem fine, attempted with multiple instruments, waiting for response to support ticket.
 Started looking into manual trading and other defi platforms for the meanwhile.

 2025-06-17 Tue: Debugged orderbook authentication.
 Debugging of self-custodial request (signature verification).